openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_execute.rst

 ALU
 ===

-The arithmetic logic unit (ALU) is a small piece of hardware which performs 32 and 64-bit arithmetical operations: subtraction, addition, shifts, comparisons...
+The arithmetic logic unit (ALU) is a small piece of hardware which performs 32 and 64-bit arithmetic and bitwise operations: subtraction, addition, shifts, comparisons...
 It always completes its operation in a single cycle.

 .. include:: port_alu.rst